WillPabs/memory-card/README.md

     - a request will be sent to the backend api to retrieve a list of cards for the specified type
 - select(card)
     - if card is in selectedCards return false else true
+- shuffle()
+    - takes cards and returns in a random order

 #### Card
 - type